Orange Bay (horse): Assessment

 Orange Bay was rated the second best two-year-old in Italy (level with Bolkonski) in 1974.
 In the following year the independent Timeform organisation awarded him a rating of 123 and described him as "one to keep an eye on".
 In 1976, Orange Bay was rated the third-best horse in Britain, level with Bruni and Lochnager and two pounds behind Sagaro and Vitiges.
 Timeform awarded him a rating of 129, six pounds below their Horse of the Year, Youth.
 Orange Bay received a peak Timeform rating of 131 in 1978, six pounds behind Alleged.
 In the inaugural International Classification, Orange Bay was rated the best older horse (alongside Balmerino) and the fourth-best horse in Europe behind Alleged, Blushing Groom and The Minstrel.

 Stud record

 Orange Bay was retired from racing to become a breeding stallion, with an estimated value of £168,000 and started his stud career at Beech House Stud in Newmarket.
 He had little success, although one of his daughters, Ina Seville, finished second in the Prix des Chênes.
 He was later exported to stand in Poland where his last reported foals were born in 1991.

 Pedigree

+Orange Bay is inbred 3S x 4S to the stallion Prince Chevalier, meaning that he appears third generation and fourth generation on the sire side of his pedigree.